BitCurator/bitcurator.github.io/index.md

 [https://github.com/BitCurator/bitcurator-cli](https://github.com/BitCurator/bitcurator-cli)
 [https://github.com/BitCurator/bitcurator-salt](https://github.com/BitCurator/bitcurator-salt)

-Review the README at https://github.com/BitCurator/bitcurator-salt to see how to build BitCurator in a stock Ubuntu 20.04LTS install.
+Review the README at [https://github.com/BitCurator/bitcurator-salt](https://github.com/BitCurator/bitcurator-salt) to see how to build BitCurator in a stock Ubuntu 20.04LTS install.
+Note: The 3.x releases of BitCurator have significant differences from the 2.x releases in terms of interface and tool availability, and are not yet fully documented.

 **Some additional PyQT4 tools developed for BitCurator may also be found at:**